japhethnamukuru/alx-low_level_programming/0x0B-malloc_free/README.md

 ---

-> `Valgrind` - a utility used for validating memory allocation and analyze memory leaks.
+> `Valgrind` - a utility used for validating memory allocation and analyze memory leaks is useful for such tasks.

+---
+- [x] [o-create_array.c](0-create_array.c) - Creates and dynamically assigns memory to an array from given characters